NasirKhalidQ/packform/README.md

 - Maximum of 5 orders per page
 - Switch between pages using forward, back button as well as jump to any page number
 - Details displayed for each order; Order name, Customer Company name , Customer name, Order date (Melbourne/Australia TZ), Delivered amount (dash if nothing is delivered) , Total amount
-- Keyword has been debounced at 500ms to avoid server crashing from concurrent requests
+- Keyword has been debounced at 500ms to avoid server crashing from concurrent http requests

 ## Not Completed / Work In Progress ❌